apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 ## Introduction

-Your digital assets, such as documents, PDFs, spreadsheets, and presentations, contain a wealth of valuable information which sometimes is hard to find or discover.
-This blog post discusses how to build a DIY starter architecture, based on near real time ingestion processing and large language models (LLMs) to extract meaningful information from your assets, making it available and discoverable through a simple natural language query.
+Your digital assets, such as documents, PDFs, spreadsheets, and presentations, contain a wealth of valuable information, but sometimes it's hard to find what you're looking for.
+This blog post explains how to build a DIY starter architecture, based on near real-time ingestion processing and large language models (LLMs), to extract meaningful information from your assets.
+The model makes the information available and discoverable through a simple natural language query.

 Building a near real time processing pipeline for content ingestion may seem like a very complex task, and it can be.
 To alliviate this task Apache Beam framework exposes a set of powerful constructs to remove the complexities of interacting with a variety of content sources and destinations, error handling, clarity, modularity, all while maintaining a good degree of resiliency and scalability with minimal effort.
 An Apache Beam streaming pipeline should be able to connect to the many components of a solution to quickly process document's content ingestion requests, making the information available in few seconds after the ingestion request was triggered.